silviot/edx-platform-wiki/Opaque-Keys.md

     SlashSeparated     Course    Def        Location        BlockUsage     AssetLocation
       CourseKey         Locator   Locator                      Locator

+`CourseKey`s identify courses.
+A `SlashSeparatedCourseKey` is the course key used for old style `org/course/run` identifiers; a `CourseLocator` is a course key that supports the new style `org+offering` identifier that provides more flexibility in naming conventions.

+A `DefinitionKey` is a type of `OpaqueKey` that will be used to identify an XBlock scope.
+Implementation of `DefinitionKey`s is reserved for a later point in the Opaque Key transition.

+A `UsageKey` identifies an XBlock usage. `BlockUsageLocator`s identify a block (aka module) situated within a particular course.

+A `Location` is both a `DefinitionKey` and a `UsageKey`. `Location`s identify a particular module within a course; they also know about the module's XBlock scope.

+An `AssetKey` supports static assets.
+Typically these are uploaded by course authors through Studio.

-The subclasses `SlashSeparatedCourseKey` and `Location` both have the `toDeprecatedString` method.
+The classes `SlashSeparatedCourseKey` and `Location` both have the `toDeprecatedString` method.
 This method enables users to get the CourseKey in the old-style "course id" format.

+### Key Relationships

-Further, keys are related in the following way:
+Keys are related in the following way:

                           CourseKey
                           ^       ^